oramirezperera/Basic_Python_Platzi/README.md

 ## Palindrome

 Using the entry points, functions, conditionals and slices.
-Checksout if a message or a word are a palindrome.
+Checks out if a message or a word are a palindrome.